U.S. probes air bag failures in deadly Hyundai, Kia car crashes

 The agency also said that electrical overstress appeared to be the root cause in a 2016 recall by Fiat Chrysler Automobiles of 1.4 million U.S. vehicles for air bag non-deployments in significant frontal crashes.

+In 2014, Hyundai agreed to pay a $17.35 million fine to settle a NHTSA investigation into delays in the recall of 43,500 Genesis cars to fix a brake defect.
+NHTSA said in 2014 Hyundai “must change the way they deal with safety-related defects.”
+Hyundai vowed to make improvements.

+In 2017, NHTSA opened a formal investigation into the recall of nearly 1.7 million vehicles by Hyundai and Kia over engine defects.
+A South Korean whistleblower reported concerns in 2016 to NHTSA, which is probing the timeliness of three recalls carried out in the United States and whether they covered enough vehicles.

-Reporting by David Shepardson; Editing by Bill Trott and Paul Simao
+Reporting by David Shepardson; Editing by Paul Simao and Alistair Bell